Skip to main content

 There are no requirements to be an Australia resident or citizen to get married in Australia, so anyone whether living here or simply planning a visit to Australia that has completed the following paperwork process within the required time frame can marry in beautiful Australia.

-Question2: What is the NOTICE OF INTENDED MARRIAGE Form (NOIM Form) and it’s process?
+Question2: What is the NOTICE OF INTENDED MARRIAGE Form (NOIM Form) and process?

 For your convenience, we use an online program, which allows our couples to complete their details via an online form.
-All details then get pre-populated in to the NOIM form, which we then check has been completely correctly, before returning to you as a PDF document to print.
+All details then get pre-populated into the NOIM form, which we carefully check has been completely correctly, before returning to you as a PDF document to print.

 Once printed, the NOIM form must be signed by the marrying person/s, in the presence of an authorised person as listed below in the country you are based in.

-The Attorney General advises that you would need one of the following to witness you signing the NOIM form:
+The Attorney General advises that you require one of the following to witness you signing the NOIM form:

 A Notice of Intended Marriage form signed outside Australia must be signed in the presence of either: